• Skip to main content

 How Long to Cook Greens in a Slow Cooker?

 Collard greens are pretty forgiving.
 They can cook all day low and slow and still be fantastic.
-So whether you have a few hours or all day, this is the recipe for you.
+Cooking them in the Crock-Pot takes little effort and results in tender leaves that soak up all that flavor.

 I set my Crock-Pot to high for 4 hours.
 However, you can also cook this on low for 8-10 hours.
 These greens also hold well for hours on the warm function of your slow cooker.